TheMalteseSailor/CyberWarGamePreview/README.md

 $${\color{red}DEVELOPER \space BUILD}$$

+### License
+GNU GPL.
+You can use for free, but please don't steal or make money from without contacting me first.

 ### Game Description
 Cyber War is a terminal based table-top-like RTS where you play as the teamlead for a Cyber Private Military Contractor (C-PMC).
 Remember, just because you're doing government business doesn't mean your sloppy mistakes wont get you killed if it pisses off the wrong people in power.